 During a cold call, a particularly painful rejection can completely deflate the salesperson inside you.
 However, failure is a guaranteed part of your sales process.
 Not every prospect is a good fit for your solution in any unique situation.

 Get some distance from what just happened, so you can have perspective.
-Just take a minute or two to listen to your favorite song, or read some inspiring quotes, do something that lifts your spirits and puts you in a good state of mind.
+Just take a minute or two to listen to your favorite song, read some inspiring quotes, or do something that lifts your spirits and puts you in a good state of mind.
 Do something that is interesting.
 And then get back for the next call.
 Pick up the phone, dial a different number, focus, and convert the call to a new opportunity.

 7. Follow-Up is Mandatory

-According to the Marketing Donut, after the initial call, 80% of sales take 5 follow-up phone calls to close.
+According to Marketing Donut, after the initial call, 80% of sales take 5 follow-up phone calls to close.
 However, in this report, it was found that nearly half of salespeople give up after only one follow-up.
 A successful follow-up strategy always puts you ahead of the curve.

 Make sure you are adding value to each follow-up call to increase your chances of winning the deal.
 Never end a call without conveying the next step.
 Salespeople have to close every interaction with a clearly defined plan.
 This can be to set up a next call/meeting, schedule an on-site visit, or even arrange a presentation for other stakeholders to reinforce the importance of your solution.